How to get employee buy-in

 “We are an international electronics company.
 Our engineers design high tech machines.
 However, they hate the work that comes next: standardizing their inventions.
 Recently, we have hired some industrial engineers to work side by side with them.
 It turns out that these industrial engineers are having a hard time ‘selling’ their services to the inventors.
 We need a compelling story that will make the inventors see the value of their new collegues.”

 I do not make these whiteboard animations all by myself.
 I write the script, after which PP Directors produces and directs the film.
-The creative team is always made up of the same people: cartoonist Lex Dirkse, Bob Kommer Soundstudio and Brandspanking for animation and special effects.
+The creative team consists of cartoonist Lex Dirkse, Bob Kommer Soundstudio and Brandspanking for animation and special effects.

 Most of our clients are from The Netherlands but increasingly, we are getting requests from abroad.
 Below is a showreel with some clips in English and in German.
 We will be happy to help you with whiteboard animations in other languages, too.